seanyoung247/TWCoulsdon/README.md

 ![TWC Logo](docs/images/twc_title.png)
 # TWCoulsdon

 Invented in 1970, this leading amateur theatre company reinvents itself with every show from Shakespeare to pantomime.

-TWCoulsdon is a website for the Theatre Workshop Coulsdon amateur dramatics group.
+TWCoulsdon is a website for the Theatre Workshop Coulsdon amateur dramatics group, intended to replace the group's [current online presence](https://twcoulsdon.org.uk/) with a new modern web application.
+It also aims to reduce the groups reliance on third-party ticketing platforms by moving online ticket sales in-house.
+This should give a more seamless end-user experience, while also improving the efficiency of the box-office and reporting.

 ## Table of Contents